The Berlin Stories: Goodbye to Berlin

 After relocating to Berlin in order to work on his novel, an English writer explores the decadent nightlife of the city and becomes enmeshed in the colorful lives of a diverse array of Berlin denizens.
 He acquires lodgings in a boarding house owned by Fräulein Schroeder, a caring landlady.
-At the boarding house, he interacts the other tenants including the frank prostitute Fräulein Kost who has a Japanese patron and the divinely decadent Sally Bowles, a young Englishwoman who sings in a seedy cabaret.
+At the boarding house, he interacts with the other tenants, including the frank prostitute Fräulein Kost, who has a Japanese patron, and the divinely decadent Sally Bowles, a young Englishwoman who sings in a seedy cabaret.
 The narrator and Bowles soon become roommates, and he learns a great deal about her sex life as well as her coterie of "marvelous" lovers.

 When Sally becomes pregnant after a brief fling, the narrator facilitates an abortion, and the painful incident draws them closer together.
 When he visits Sally at the hospital, the hospital staff assume he is Sally's impregnator and despise him for forcing her to have an abortion.
 Later during the summer, he resides at a beach house near the Baltic Sea with Peter and Otto, a gay couple who are struggling with their sexual identities.
 Jealous of Otto's endless flirtations with other men, Peter departs for England, and the narrator returns to Berlin to live with Otto's family, the Nowaks.
 During this time, he meets teenage Natalie Landauer whose Jewish family owns a department store.
 After the Nazis smash the windows of several Jewish shops, he learns that Natalie's cousin Bernhard is dead, likely murdered by the Nazis.
 Ultimately, the narrator is forced to leave Germany as the Nazis continue their ascent to power, and he fears that many of his beloved Berlin acquaintances are now dead.

 Isherwood's reevaluation

 Although his stories about the nightlife of Weimar Berlin became commercially successful and secured his reputation as an author, Isherwood later denounced his writings.
-In a 1956 essay, Isherwood lamented that he had not understood the suffering of the people which he depicted.
-He stated that 1930s Berlin had been "a real city in which human beings were suffering the miseries of political violence and near-starvation.
+In a 1956 essay, Isherwood lamented that he had not understood the suffering of the people whom he depicted.

+Isherwood stated that 1930s Berlin had been "a real city in which human beings were suffering the miseries of political violence and near-starvation.
 The 'wickedness' of Berlin's night-life was of the most pitiful kind; the kisses and embraces, as always, had price-tags attached to them....
 As for the 'monsters', they were quite ordinary human beings prosaically engaged in getting their living through illegal methods.
 The only genuine monster was the young foreigner who passed gaily through these scenes of desolation, misinterpreting them to suit his childish fantasy."